When a lower production budget costs more long-term

 Why vague usage plans create weak photography systems and how clear asset planning leads to stronger, longer-lasting campaigns.

-Product photography process for campaigns: from concept to final delivery
+Product photography process: from concept to campaign delivery

 The product photography process moves from planning and concepting through production and delivery, with each phase shaping how images perform across a campaign